toidang92/toidang92.github.io/_posts/2016-09-29-ember-controllers-are-singletons.md

   });
 })
 ```
-For this example, data of `authors` property only load 1 time with anytime next rendering.
+For this example, data of `authors` property only load 1 time on next rendering.

-There are confused between `render` and `component` but we talk about it next time.

 **Source:**